Family cat swims to safety as blocked drain floods East Auckland street

 An unpredictable event

-Teikamata said she was in tears this morning, listening to the radio where she said she heard the council had overreacted in its response to the weather event.
+Teikamata said she was in tears this morning, listening to the radio where she said she heard it alleged the council had overreacted in its response to the weather event.

 "I heard on the news this morning that it was said the city council overreacted with their emergency response and that there wasn’t much flooding.
 Well we were very impacted," she said in tears.